Prag8855/aab/frontend/content/guides/leaving-germany.md

 These things keep working even if you don't live in Germany:

 - **Public pension**
-    You can receive your German public pension abroad.[^6] If you don't qualify for a German pension, you can [get a refund for your pension payments](/guides/pension-payments-refund).
+    You can receive your German public pension abroad.[^6] If you can't get a German pension, you can [get your pension payments back](/guides/pension-payments-refund).
 - **Private pension**
     You can sometimes contribute to your private pension after you leave Germany.
 It's sometimes a good idea, but it depend on how pensions are taxed in your new country.
 - **[Unemployment benefits](/guides/unemployment-benefits)**